Margot the fairy: Abilities and lifestyle

 Although they are relatively powerful fairies, known as the "high priestesses of the moors" by Jean-Claude Carlo, they are vulnerable to illness.
 Margot are reputed to be able to make themselves invisible when they wish.
 They often ask those who speak to them to look away, only to disappear as soon as the person turns their head.
 Like many other fairies, they are dancers: Pierre Dubois insists a lot on this aspect and on their dances in the moonlight, on Mount Croquelien, the Méné ridges and its moors.
-Quoting Gwenc'hlan Le Scouëzec, he sees in these dances of Margot the fairy a means of accessing another level of consciousness and self-perception.
 The fairies of Guenroc dance at night beside their rocks.
 They have all kinds of animals, except pigs and dogs.
 Most often, it is oxen and cows that they bring out of their underground dwelling in the morning and return in the evening.

 A Lamballe legend describes them as builders, since they are said to have built the choir of the collegiate church of Notre-Dame de Lamballe and the underground passage on which it rests, which leads to the "Margot room", which contains the "Margot distaff" and its treasure, a heap of six-franc coins guarded by an evil creature.
 In the same way, the Margots are said to have brought the stones of Notre-Dame d'Espérance and the tower of Cesson to Saint-Brieuc in their apron in three round trips, which enabled them to build the church in two hours.
 The rocks brought with their fourth round trip would have been deposited at Trébry on the Mont Bel-air.
 The dolmen called "Margot the fairy's chest", still in Lamballe, would have been thrown by one of these fairies while she was carrying on her head stones intended to build a monument.
 Seeing a dead magpie and learning that everything dies, she abandoned her construction in progress.

 In addition, some stories present Margot the fairy praying in their own church.
 The mention of a "superior" Margot in a fairy godmother tale shows a certain assimilation between Margot society and monastic life.
 It is possible that these additions to the stories were made deliberately to Christianise the fairies, and to bring them back to the status of former sinners who had returned to the right path of faith.
 It also removes the sexualised and pagan aspect of the fairies and makes them into virgin mothers and wives.